scperkins/EJEHardenberg.github.io/public/tech-blog/implementing-subresource-integrity-sri.md

 being the script to look for.
-Since my website [chooses one of my static hosts randomly] I don't know the full domain to search for and simply look for a match at the _end_ of a file, which means that if there were more than one app.js, this script would have some issues. t
+Since my website [chooses one of my static hosts randomly] I don't know the full domain to search for and simply look for a match at the _end_ of a file, which means that if there were more than one app.js, this script would have some issues.
 Caveat aside, it's trivial to move on to the next step.

 #### Computing integrity values for SRI in Python